palashmon/vuejs-basics/README.md

 # Learning VueJS Basics
-This repo contains some simplest case examples on VueJS for learning purpose.
+Hey there, this repo contains some simplest case examples on VueJS for learning purpose.

 Following topics have been covered so far: